non-binary-trees/non-binary-trees.github.io/README.md

 ## Projects

 A project is any design project you want to work on.
 It consists of one or more [repositories](#repositories) and proably one or more [teams](#team).
-You repositories hold all the assets, data and, documents for your project as well as the documentation.
-The team keeps track of various discussion threads about the project.
+You repositories hold all files and documentation.
+Your teams keep track of discussion about the project.

 [Browse Projects](https://github.com/orgs/non-binary-trees/teams/the-forest)